openedx/edx-documentation/en_us/shared/exercises_tools/custom_javascript.rst

      par is a dictionary that contains two keys, "answer" and "state".
      The value of "answer" is the JSON string that "getGrade" returns.
      The value of "state" is the JSON string that "getState" returns.
-     Clicking either "Submit" or "Save" registers the current state.
      """
      par = json.loads(ans)
      # You can use the value of the answer key to grade: